kvsajith34/Codveda-Technologies/README.md

 ## 📌 Overview

-This repository contains all internship tasks completed as part of the **Codveda Technologies Python Development Internship**.
-The projects span three difficulty levels — Basic, Intermediate, and Advanced — and collectively demonstrate core Python programming, web development with Django, algorithmic problem-solving, file handling, automation, web scraping, and REST API integration.

 Each task folder is self-contained with its own source code and, where applicable, a `requirements.txt` file.
 The repository is organized to make navigation simple for reviewers, recruiters, and fellow learners.

 ---